A Guide To Using Hair Mousse

 Use a blow-dryer after applying hair mousse for an amplified effect

 With the hair mousse product applied to the hair, your next step to achieving some serious height and body is using your hair dryer.

 For curly hair: Using the medium setting of your dryer, attach a diffuser head to work through curls.
 This will allow you to enhance your natural curl pattern without flattening or disrupting it.
 Scrunch your hair up gently between your fingers and guide it under the diffuser.
 Working in small circular motions, you can gradually move across your whole head.

+For straight hair: Create extra height in straight hair by using a rounded brush.
 First gather the top layer of your hair and hold it with a clip on top of your head.
 Then start pulling the bottom portions of your hair over a round brush while blowing some warm air against the strands.
-Give your hair style the final polish by leaving the brush in your hair for a while.
-Allow your hair to cool and then take the brush out of your hair without disturbing its shape.
+Give your hair style the final polish by leaving the brush in your hair an extra few seconds with the heat switched off.
+Allow your hair to cool and then gently pull the brush through the hair without disturbing its shape.
 Use the same technique to style the top layer of your hair.

 - Every now and then, you should part your hair on the opposite side of your head.
 This will give your hair more bounce in an instant.

-- Much like mousse hairstyles, using hair spray provides more volume if you spray it underneath your hair strand by strand rather than spraying it over your hair.
+- When using hair mousse and hair spray, you can get more volume if you spray it underneath your hair strand by strand rather than spraying it over your hair.